-After determining the duty of care you were owed, The Bradley Law Firm will investigate your case to gather evidence proving negligence.
+After determining the duty of care you were owed, Bradley Law Personal Injury Lawyers will investigate your case to gather evidence proving negligence.
 This requires proving how your accident occurred, whether the property owner knew or should have known about the condition that caused your accident, whether the defect was obvious, and whether reasonable steps could have been taken to protect you.

 There are many forms of evidence that may strengthen a premises liability case, including:

 - Evidence the property owner had been informed about the defect, or it had existed long enough that a prudent property owner or manager would have known it existed

 - Photos of the hazard responsible for your accident

 - Accident report made to the property manager, owner, or police

 - Expert testimony from specialists who can testify about how a hazard may cause injury and how the defect could have been addressed to demonstrate it was reasonable to fix

 Premises liability claims can be very complex to prove without the help of an experienced premises liability lawyer.
 Bradley Law Personal Injury Lawyers will put decades of experience in personal injury law and insurance defense to work to build a strong negligence case.

 How Long Do I Have to File a Premises Liability Lawsuit in Missouri?